Side Effects of Valium (Diazepam)

 • Aggressiveness.

 Tolerance occurs when the individual no longer gets the same effects from the dosage they have been taking and needs to increase the dose to achieve the desired effects.
-Tolerance to Valium develops rapidly.
+Tolerance to Valium can develop rapidly.

-Some individuals who use Valium on a regular basis for more than several weeks may also develop withdrawal symptoms when they stop using the drug.
-Withdrawal symptoms associated with discontinuing Valium can be potentially severe and include issues with:
+Some individuals who use Valium or diazepam on a regular basis for more than several weeks may also develop withdrawal symptoms when they stop using the drug.
+Valium withdrawal symptoms can be potentially severe and may include:

 • Nausea.